 Dramatic views across Cardigan Bay to the distant mountain range of the Snowdonia National Park form an attractive backdrop for this idyllically located, spacious 18th-century house.
-Owned by the same family for many generations, it is comfortable and has been carefully maintained to offer a high standard of holiday accommodation, and stands amid its own mature, well-tended gardens with views over a man-made lake stocked with fish.
+Owned by the same family for many generations, it is comfortable and has been carefully maintained to offer a very good standard of holiday accommodation, and stands amid its own mature, well-tended gardens with views over a man-made lake stocked with fish.
 Guests can take advantage of a 20% discount on fishing at the owner’s fishery, 500 yards from the cottage.
 Full of charm and character, it adjoins another property, yet is completely self-contained with a separate driveway.
-There is a small detached holiday cottage also within the grounds for two people to let by owners.
-The owner offers a home cooked meal on arrival by prior arrangement and extra charge.
+There is also a small detached holiday cottage within the grounds.
+The owner offers a home cooked meal on arrival by prior arrangement and at extra charge.

 Living room: With open fire and TV.

-Kitchen/dining area: Farmhouse style with cooker, microwave, fridge, freezer and dishwasher.
+Kitchen/dining room: Farmhouse style with cooker, microwave, fridge, freezer and dishwasher.

 Bedroom 1: With double bed, TV and en-suite with bath and toilet.

-Bedroom 2: With twin beds and en-suite with shower cubicle and toilet.
+Bedroom 2: With double bed and en-suite with shower cubicle and toilet.

 Bedroom 4: With twin beds.

 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for open fire included (winter only).
 Cot and highchair.
-Utility room with washing machine, tumble dryer and freezer (shared).
+Utility room with washing machine, tumble dryer and freezer.

-Garden with terrace, summerhouse, garden furniture and BBQ.
+Garden with terrace, garden furniture and BBQ.
 Bike store.
-Private parking for 3 cars.
+Private parking for 2 cars.
 No smoking.

 Nearest railway station